Mobile Friendly SEO

 What does mobile-first indexing mean?

 With mobile-first indexing, Google’s bots evaluate your mobile website first when determining your search rankings.
-This emphasizes several SEO factors specific to mobile, such as loading speeds, responsive design, and usability.
+This emphasizes several key SEO factors specific to mobile devices, including loading speeds, responsive design, and usability.

 The impact on rankings:

 Sites with poor mobile usability risk significant drops in rankings.
 Responsive designs and fast pages, on the other hand, often benefit from improved visibility.
-If your desktop site is stellar but your mobile experience is mediocre, your overall rankings will take a hit.
+If your desktop site is stellar but your mobile experience is mediocre, your overall rankings will suffer.

 Quick Tip:

-Use Google’s Mobile-Friendly Test tool to check how effective your site is on mobile.
+Use Google’s Mobile-Friendly Test tool to assess the mobile-friendliness of your site.

 The Key Elements of a Mobile-Friendly Website